taylorlapeyre/oj/README.md

 ; => {:id 1 :username "taylorlapeyre"}
 ```

-You can also perform all of the standard CRUD operations that you'd expect.
+You can also perform all of the standard CRUD operations that you'd expect:
 ``` clojure
 (defn create [user-data]
   (when (valid? user-data)